IRL2/nanover-docs/source/tutorials/vrclient.rst

 When you open the NanoVer iMD application on your PC, you will see a small menu on the top left of your monitor with the below headings.
 In **Server**, you can connect to your NanoVer server.
-Select from the dropdown options below for further information and to see other features:
+Select from the dropdown options below for further information and to browse other features:

 .. dropdown:: Server